apache/spark/docs/ml-features.md

 \]`
 where `v` is a normalized random unit vector and `r` is user-defined bucket length.
 The bucket length can be used to control the average size of hash buckets.
 A larger bucket length means higher probability for features to be in the same bucket.

-The input features in Euclidean space are represented in vectors.
-Both sparse and dense vectors are supported.
+Bucketed Random Projection accepts arbitrary vectors as input features, and supports both sparse and dense vectors.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">